shaps80/InkKit/README.md

 [![Language](https://img.shields.io/badge/language-swift-ff69b4.svg)](http://cocoadocs.org/docsets/InkKit)
 [![Platform](https://img.shields.io/cocoapods/p/InkKit.svg?style=flat)](http://cocoapods.org/pods/InkKit)

-#### Note
-> If you require Swift 2.2 still, fix your version of InkKit to:
-`pod 'InkKit', '1.3.1'

----

 Everything you see here, was code-drawn with InkKit!
 In fact, other than some `CGRect` instances, this is ALL the code required to draw the image you see on the right ;)

 <table>